Lister Family Engaged Science Initiative

 The Effective Presenting 101 Series takes you through each of the basic steps needed to present effectively: honing content and creating trajectory, designing effective visuals, and developing a dynamic presence.
 Together these skills combine to increase the comprehension, credibility and connection needed to maximize your impact when presenting.

-The third workshop, Effective Visuals, explores how to use PowerPoint and other technology to effectively supplement your talk, without interfering with people’s experience of listening to you.
+The second workshop, Effective Visuals, explores how to use PowerPoint and other technology to effectively supplement your talk, without interfering with people’s experience of listening to you.

-Once you are registered, we will send you the ZOOM link the day before the workshop.
+Once you are registered, we will send you a message with the room information.

 For other programming offered by this Initiative, please visit: https://www.mcgill.ca/osas/cpd/listerengagedscience